 California’s Dog Bite Law

 There is no gray area in California’s dog bite law.
 Section 3342 of the civil code clearly assigns responsibility to the dog owner in certain situations.
-For example, the code holds the pet owner accountable if the bite occurs on any public property or private property, even if the property belongs to the person who owns the dog.
+For example, the code states the pet owner is accountable if the bite occurs on any public property or private property, even if the property belongs to the person who owns the dog.
 The state created the code to protect people who were victimized by dogs that the pet owners knew were capable of causing harm.
 The state of California also has a “one bite” rule in its dog bite cases.
 That means that the court can hold the owner liable the very first time the pet attacks a person.

 Exceptions to 3342

 - The first instance is when the victim was trespassing on private property.
 In other words, the law will not protect those who were engaged in criminal or mischievous behavior.

 - Police officers and military personnel are exempt from the statute as well if their dog bites someone while performing its duties.
 For example, the court will not hold the police precinct responsible for puncture wounds during a chase or arrest involving criminal activity.

 - The code does not protect victims who’ve provoked animals prompting their attack outside of petting or engaging in friendly behavior.
-Your Los Angeles dog bite lawyer will have to review the case extensively to tell if you can receive compensation for your injuries.
+Your Los Angeles personal injury lawyer will have to review the case extensively to tell if you can receive compensation for your injuries.

 The statute only covers dog bites, not scratches or any other types of injuries.
-A dog bite lawyer Los Angeles firm can review the events leading up to the injury and then decide whether you can proceed with the case and obtain a monetary award.
+A dog attack lawyer will review the events leading up to the injury and then decide whether you can proceed with the case and obtain a monetary award.